 Let’s say you are having a difficult time with a team member.
 You invite them out for coffee.
 During the initial conversation, you should stop talking, drop what you think you know, and then roll with whatever they’re saying and wherever they’re going.

 There may be moments of awkward silence, but don’t speak.
 In this silence, the other person will start to fill the void by continuing to talk and opening up to you.
 While you are listening, try to capture the essence of what they are conveying as there is always fear at the base of it all.

 You should be mindful of your reaction to what is being said and follow your hunches with open-minded curiosity.
 This leads to the second skill set: Asking impactful questions using Socratic method of questioning.

 Asking Impactful Questions

 Questions that create connections are about them, not you.
 They usually start with a “what” (i.e. what would you do to make it different?).
-The open-ended questions explores complex ideas, engages in critical thinking, gets to the truth of things, reveals issues and uncovers assumptions.
+The open-ended questions explore complex ideas, engage in critical thinking, get to the truth of things, reveal issues, and uncover assumptions.
 This skill set can be further enhanced through trial and reflection.

 Before you engage in your next challenging conversation, take a moment to consider how you listen to your clients, colleagues, managers, and even friends and family.